Emil-Ey/Emil-Ey/README.md

 Also check out my personal website: https://emil-ey.github.io/
 * Made using HTML, CSS, JavaScript and Bootstrap.
 Deployed using GitHub Pages.

+:speech_balloon: If you have any tips/comments/criticism I is very much appreciated! :speech_balloon:
 <!--
 **Emil-Ey/Emil-Ey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.